Before the Bell: What every Canadian investor needs to know today

 Hudson’s Bay Co. has hired a debt restructuring adviser to review potential options for combining its business with debt-laden U.S. department store operator Neiman Marcus Group, according to people familiar with the matter.
 The move, reported by Reuters, is the clearest indication yet that Neiman Marcus’ $4.7-billion debt pile poses significant challenges to a merger between Hudson’s Bay, owner of the Lord & Taylor and Saks Fifth Avenue retail chains, and private equity-owned Neiman Marcus.

 Handbag maker Coach Inc. said it would buy smaller rival Kate Spade & Co. for $2.4-billion.
 The $18.50-per-share cash offer represents a premium of 9 percent to Kate Spade’s Friday close.
+Shares of Kate Spade rose 8.4 per cent in premarket trading while Coach shares slid 0.4 per cent.

 KKR & Co. is in talks with Toshiba Corp. about a preemptive bid for the Japanese company’s memory chips business that would accelerate completion of a sale and end negotiations with other potential acquirers, according to people familiar with the matter.
-Toshiba is in favor of the proposal from KKR and Innovation Network Corp. of Japan because it would simplify regulatory approval and speed up the delivery of much-needed cash, said the people, asking not to be identified because the matter is private.
+Toshiba is in favour of the proposal from KKR and Innovation Network Corp. of Japan because it would simplify regulatory approval and speed up the delivery of much-needed cash, said the people, asking not to be identified because the matter is private.

 Amazon.com Inc is dominating the nascent market for voice-controlled speakers, research firm eMarketer said on Monday.
 The e-commerce giant’s Amazon Echo and Echo Dot devices will claim a 70.6 percent share of the U.S. market this year, the study found.
 The speakers feature Alexa, Amazon’s voice-controlled aide, which users can tell to play music, order an Uber or turn on the house lights.